Peach Bars with Crumb Topping

 • Allow to cool for a minimum of 30 minutes before taking out from the baking dish and slicing into 9 squares.

-• Drizzle with Icing: For an extra touch of sweetness and visual appeal, drizzle the cooled peach bars with a simple icing made from powdered sugar and milk.
+• Drizzle with Icing: For a little extra sweetness and visual appeal, drizzle the cooled peach bars with a simple icing made from powdered sugar and milk.

-• Peach Jam: Using a peach jam will intensify the peach flavor and provide a burst of concentrated fruitiness in every bite.
-Simply heat the peach jam slightly to make it more spreadable, and then distribute it evenly over the crust.
+• Peach Jam: Using a peach jam instead of making the peach filling will intensify the peach flavor in every bite.
+Heat the peach jam slightly to make it more spreadable, and then spread it evenly over the crust.

-• Top with Ice Cream: Serve these bars warm with a scoop of creamy vanilla ice cream.
-The warm bars and the cold ice cream create a delightful contrast in temperature and texture, making each bite a heavenly experience.
+• Top with Ice Cream: Serve these bars warm with a scoop of vanilla ice cream and a little extra peach pie filling.

 Leave a Comment